Why We Love This Recipe

 THERMAL COOKER METHOD

-- Place all ingredients into mixing bowl and mix 10 sec/Speed 4.
+- Place all ingredients into mixer/mix 10 sec/speed 4.
 Use as a substitute for regular milk.

 Megan Ellam is an Australian keto recipes blogger living in Thornton, NSW.
 She is the author of amazing keto cookbooks such as Slow Cook Keto, Keto Loco, The Healthy Family Keto Cookbook and Every Day Keto.